-After fallback, plans or packages that are bound in Version 8 are automatically rebound on their first execution in Version 7.
+After fallback, if you specified YES or COEXIST in the AUTO BIND field of panel DSNTIPO, or specified YES or COEXIST for the ABIND parameter, plans or packages that are bound in Version 8 are automatically rebound on their first execution in Version 7.
+If you specified NO in the AUTO BIND field of panel DSNTIPO, or specified NO for the ABIND parameter, this automatic rebind fails.
 See DB2 Application Programming and SQL Guide for more details about automatic rebind.